 \subsection{Grid method.
 All RC stars.}

-\section{Effective Wavelength}
+\section{Effective wavelength}

-To compute the effective wavelength, $\lambda_{\rm eff}$, we used eq.
-(A3) of Tokunaga \& Vacca (2005).
-We used the transmission curves for the HAWK-I $J$, $H$ and $K_s$ filters from the instrument web site and the atmospheric transmission from the Gemini telescope web site.
-Because the $\lambda_{\rm eff}$ was computed for several stellar types (RC stars, late type stars with known metallicity and temperature and young stars), we used the more adequate Kurucz model for every case.
-We took the extinction index and $A_{1.61}$ obtained with the grid method described in sec. \ref{grid}, being the value specified in every section accordingly.
+To compute the effective wavelength, $\lambda_{\rm eff}$, we used Eq.
+(A3) of \citet{Tokunaga:2005jw}.
+We used the transmission curves for the HAWK-I $J$, $H,$ and $K_s$ filters from the instrument website and the atmospheric transmission from the Gemini telescope web site.
+Because the $\lambda_{\rm eff}$ was computed for several stellar types (RC stars, late-type stars with known metallicity and temperature, and young stars), we used the more adequate Kurucz model for every case.
+We took the extinction index and $A_{1.61}$ obtained with the grid method described in Sect. \ref{grid}, being the value specified in every section accordingly.

 To calculate $\alpha$ we used an iterative approach in some of the methods.
 In those cases, we recomputed $\lambda_{\rm eff}$ using the $\alpha$ that was obtained in the first step and repeated the process updating the value until reaching convergence.
 The uncertainties for every $\lambda_{\rm eff}$ were estimated varying the parameters that affect them in their uncertainty ranges.
 In that way, we computed $\lambda_{\rm eff}$ varying the same parameter and keeping the rest constant.
 We considered:

 \begin{itemize}